IshanNikeshalaNawarathna/hibernate/README.md

  ```
-## How to JOIN TABLE SEARCH to data in Hibernate
+## How to JOIN TABLE SEARCH to data in Hibernate (one to many relationshipe)
  ```bash

 package controller;